Yasssmiine-x/Yasssmiine-x/README.md

 Hi  I'm Zainab Bello
-- 👀 I’m interested in Cybersecurity
+- 👀 I’m currently exploring Automation and Cybersecurity
 - 💞️ I’m looking to collaborate on Projects
 - 📫 How to reach me https://www.linkedin.com/in/bellozainabadenike